 - •Web-app overhead. pgAdmin 4's browser-based architecture adds latency compared to native apps.

 pgAdmin isn't bad software.
 It's comprehensive, free, and well-documented.
 But if you're here, you've probably hit one of these walls.
 For more PostgreSQL GUI options, check our dedicated comparison.
 For a comprehensive guide covering desktop, CLI, and web-based tools, see our postgresql client roundup.
+For teams needing full client relationship management alongside database administration, see our comprehensive client database software comparison.

 Tags: